 Only records with actual lab results should be included in this table.
 If the results suggest that the test was run (e.g., result is “borderline”) include it.
 But if the test is not resulted for any reason then do not include it.

-The source for Lab results in OMOP CDM is the Measurement table, all measurement recordss where Measurement.measurement_type_concept_id is 44818702 (‘Lab result’).
+The source for Lab results in OMOP CDM is the Measurement table, all measurement records where Measurement.measurement_type_concept_id is 44818702 (‘Lab result’).
 In OMOP CDM, lab tests are represented by LOINC codes.
 The following LAB_RESULT_CM fields are derived from the LOINC codes: LAB_NAME, LAB_LOINC, SPECIMEN_SOURCE, and RESULT_UNIT.
 Mappings for selected LOINC codes between OMOP concepts and these attributes are presented in the table below.
 This list will have to be expanded as the list of target LOINC codes grow.